paerallax/spaceship-javascript/README.md

 ## Goal
 In the `src` directory there are 2 files: `primitives.js` and `primitives.spec.js`.
-The first one is just a reminder of how types coerce and what `typeof` returns on each primitive.
+The first one is just a reminder of how types coerce and what `typeof` returns on each primitive (try to not look at this file at first :) ).
 The fun happens in `primitives.spec.js`.
 On the first 2 lines, we're importing a testing framework and an assertion library:
 ``` javascript
 const mocha = require('mocha')